DNA profiling: Y-chromosome

-Due to the paternal inheritance, Y-haplotypes provide information about the genetic ancestry of the male population.
-To investigate this population history, and to provide estimates for haplotype frequencies in criminal casework, the "Y haplotype reference database (YHRD)" has been created in 2000 as an online resource.
-It currently comprises more than 300,000 minimal (8 locus) haplotypes from world-wide populations.
+Y chromosomal STRs are used in much of the same way as the autosomal STRs, with the added knowledge that it only passes down the paternal line.
+Kits specialized for Y STR test for up to 27 loci; 8 is the "minimal haplotype" set.
+The "Y haplotype reference database (YHRD)" has been created in 2000 as an online resource.
+It currently comprises more than 300,000 minimal (8 locus) haplotypes from world-wide populations as well as data on their frequency.